rubyfu/RubyFu/README.md

 ### Organization of the book
 #### Module 0x1 | [Basic Ruby KungFu][1]
 Module 0x1 is an awesome collection of the most common needed String manipulation, extraction and conversion.
 Dealing with real cases that you might face during your hack.
+Dealing with encoding and data conversion could be trivial or complex topic and here we don't care, we'll solve it.

 #### Module 0x2 | [System KungFu][2]
 Module 0x2 digs more in system hacking, where the system command, file manipulation, cryptography and more are needed.
 Almost all Linux systems are shipped-up with ruby and if it doesn't?, no problem we'll get raid of it.